ROBelgium/MSNoise/doc/installation.rst

 of how to set it up as well.
 The new default character set for MySQL or MariaDB is not simple utf8, so make sure that the configuration file (/etc/mysql/my.cnf under Linux) contains the following lines.
-There are issues with the latest MySQL versions which prevent a "traditionnal group by" statement.
+There are issues with the latest MySQL versions which prevent a "traditional group by" statement.

 .. code-block:: sh